-- SAF-5.1 Risks from Hazardous Materials Facilities.
+SAF-5.1 Risks from Hazardous Materials Facilities.
 Review proposed facilities that would produce or store hazardous materials, gas, natural gas, or other fuels to identify, and require feasible mitigation for, any significant risks.
-The review shall consider, at a minimum, the following: - Presence of seismic or geologic hazards; - Presence of other hazardous materials; - Proximity to residential development and areas in which substantial concentrations of people exist, particularly environmental justice communities already overburdened by pollution, including toxic releases from facilities, cleanup sites, groundwater threats/threats from sea level rise, and other sources; and - Nature and level of risk and hazard associated with the proposed project. - SAF-5.2 Hazardous Materials.
+Regulations and enforcement of activities should be disclosed in a set of findings.
+The review shall consider, at a minimum, the following:

+- · Presence of seismic or geologic hazards; - Presence of other hazardous materials; - Proximity to residential development and areas in which substantial concentrations of people exist, particularly environmental justice communities already overburdened by pollution, including toxic releases from facilities, cleanup sites, groundwater threats/threats from sea level rise, and other sources; and - Nature and level of risk and hazard associated with the proposed project. - SAF-5.2 Hazardous Materials.
 Through partnerships, programs, and regulations, minimize the potential risks to human and environmental health and safety associated with the past and present use, handling, storage and disposal of hazardous materials.
+Toxic materials removed as part of cleanup efforts should be disposed of in the least harmful manner so that the impact is not shifted from one vulnerable community to another.

 - SAF-5.3 Site Contamination.
 Through enforcement of standard conditions of approval, ensure buildings and sites are or have been investigated for the presence of hazardous materials and/or waste contamination prior to development or if there is reason to believe an existing building or site may contain hazardous materials that pose a threat to possible users.
 Continue to require remediation and construction techniques for adequate protection of construction workers, future occupants, adjacent residents, and the environment are adequately protected from hazards associated with contamination. - SAF-5.4 Hazardous Materials Accidents.
 Seek to prevent industrial and transportation accidents involving hazardous materials, and enhance the City's capacity to respond to such incidents.
-Continue to enforce regulations limiting truck travel through certain areas of the city to designated routes, and consider updating OMC 10.52.010 to establish timebased restrictions on truck travel on certain routes to reduce the risk and potential impact of accidents during peak traffic hours. - SAF-5.5 Study Options to Provide Financing for the Remediation of Environmentally Contaminated Sites, with Priority for Affordable Projects.
+Continue to enforce regulations limiting truck travel through certain areas of the city to designated routes, and consider updating OMC 10.52.010 to establish time-based restrictions on truck travel on certain routes to reduce the risk and potential impact of accidents during peak traffic hours. - SAF-5.5 Study Options to Provide Financing for the Remediation of Environmentally Contaminated Sites, with Priority for Affordable Projects.
 As grant and loan funding sources are secured, support property owners through technical assistance and financing of characterization and/or remediation of environmentally contaminated sites.
+Prioritize bioremediation techniques to remove contamination from water sources.